 Through its scientific excellence, R&D has developed a network of more than 300 partnerships in France and abroad with universities, research institutes and industrial and academic partners.
 Among its most prestigious international partners, R&D includes MIT and Columbia University in the United States, Imperial College and the University of Manchester in Great Britain, Tsinghua University in China and NTU in Singapore.

-Find here the work of researchers by browsing through their publications, theses, patents, scientific or educational books, and calculation codes.
+Discover the work of researchers by browsing through their publications, thesis, patents, scientific or educational books, and design codes.

 BookBOOK - Territories of Energy Transition

 New territories, new energy portfolios, new business models, new modes of civic life, new players, new balances...

 SectionR&D SECTION - Engineering and Production working together for the nuclear energy of tomorrow

 This R&D Inside section highlights the vision shared by all of the EDF Group, in partnership with the CEA (French Alternative Energies and Atomic Energy Commission), Framatome, and Orano.
 That vision pushes R&D, Engineering, and Production to work together to innovate in many areas

 Every year, SFEN (French Nuclear Energy Society) gives out awards to recognise projects, studies, and contributions in the field of nuclear energy.
 This year, EDF R&D won three awards, including the SFEN Grand Prix.

 R&D, Engineering and Production working together for the nuclear energy of tomorrow